LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Watch: Google's Research on Making Managers Awesome](https://rework.withgoogle.com/blog/watch-googles-research-on-awesome-managers/): by re:Work/Google.
 Takeway: includes video and insights gained through Project Oxygen, Google's research into management.
 Includes Google's eight manager behaviors: 1) is a good coach; 2) empowers the team and doesn't micromanage; 3) expresses interest/concern for team members' success and personal well-being; 4) is productive and results-oriented; 5) is a good communicator; 6) helps with career development; 7) has a clear vision/strategy for the team; and 8) has important technical skills that help him/her advise the team.

+- [What It Means to Be an Open Source Leader](https://opensource.com/open-organization/16/3/what-it-means-be-open-source-leader): by Jim Whitehurst.
+Takeaway: Red Hat's CEO describes how one might apply open source principles to leadership.
+"Being an open leader means creating the context others need to do their best work."

 - [Why Supercell’s Founder Wants to Be the World’s Least Powerful CEO](https://www.linkedin.com/pulse/why-supercells-founder-wants-worlds-least-powerful-ceo-de-rycker): by Sonali De Rycker.
 Takeaway from CEO Ilkka Paananen: "My goal is to be the world’s least powerful CEO.
 What I mean by this is that the fewer decisions I make, the more the teams are making."

-- [What It Means to Be an Open Source Leader](https://opensource.com/open-organization/16/3/what-it-means-be-open-source-leader): by Jim Whitehurst.
-Takeaway: Red Hat CEO describes how one might apply open source principles to leadership.
-"Being an open leader means creating the context others need to do their best work."

 ### Quotes on Leadership